 1 9 5 2 – 2 0 0 9 (USA)

 The longest-running drama in television history, The Guiding Light entertained radio and television fans for 72 years.
-The series premiered on 25 January 1937 on the radio making the transition to television in 1952.
+The series premiered on 25 January 1937 on radio, making the transition to television on 30 June 1952.
 It ended its 57 years on television in 2009.